 Tā tātou atarua – Our vision

-Enabling what matters
+Enabling what matters.

 He angitūtanga - The opportunity

 Our Organisation Performance group encompasses both Business Transformation and Finance, working together to drive efficiency and accountability.
-The Finance Team ensures the integrity of the Council’s financial systems, acting as key financial stewards.
+The Finance Team ensures the integrity of Council’s financial systems, acting as key financial stewards.
 Their role extends across the entire community, ensuring compliance, transparency, and responsible financial management.

 The role of Assistant Accountant is essential to support our Senior Finance Business Partner, Senior Financial Accounts, and Financial Services Manager in completing a variety of accounting and bookkeeping tasks.
 They'll need to go beyond the numbers and provide a proactive and positive contribution to the Group by using “best practice” principles.
 This opportunity can also help support the successful candidate in obtaining a CA or AT qualification with Chartered Accountants Australia – New Zealand.